This article has links to products and services we love, which we may make commission from.

 Back to things to do in Mull.

-Mull is quite a large island so there are plenty of walks at various difficulty levels.
+Mull is quite a large island, so there are many walks at various difficulty levels.

 An easy hike around the loch at Aros Park is recommended for those with 30 minutes to spare.

-A longer coastal walk from Aros Park to Tobermory would require transport being left at one side or a return walk.
+A longer coastal walk from Aros Park to Tobermory would require leaving transport on one side or taking a return walk.

 A popular hike is a walk to Tobermory Lighthouse from Main Street.

-Mull has its own Munro called Ben More at 966 m (3,169 ft), not to be confused with Ben More at Crianlarich.
+Mull has its own Munro, Ben More, at 966 m (3,169 ft), not to be confused with Ben More at Crianlarich.

 21. Take a Ride on the Isle of Mull Ferry To Ardnamurchan

-However, if you are short on time and just want a taster of the peninsula which features the most westerly point in mainland Britain, you can get a ferry from Tobermory to Kilchoan that takes 35 minutes or from Fishnish to Lochaline in 20 minutes.
+However, if you are short on time and just want a taste of the peninsula, which features the most westerly point in mainland Britain, you can take a 35-minute ferry from Tobermory to Kilchoan or a 20-minute ferry from Fishnish to Lochaline.

 See CalMac’s website for the most up-to-date details and times.